Before connecting to our WebSocket API, ensure you have the following:

 }

-To change the previous example to track minute bars and quotes for AAPL, send:
+To change from the previous example to track both minute bars and quotes for AAPL:

 {